marcorinck/angular-growl/README.md

 ##Changelog

+**0.5.0** - 18 Mar 2014
+* Manually merged some pull requests from the original branch
+* Fixed bower.json file to include itself and the css file
+* [BREAK] changed the function names to add growl notifications to be a shorter (success, info, warning, error VS addSuccessMessage, addInfoMessage...)

 **0.4.0** - 19th Nov 2013

 * updated dependency to angularJS 1.2.x, angular-growl does not work with 1.0.x anymore (BREAKING CHANGE)